Inside the minds of the teenage jihadi brides who fled Britain to join Isis

 Much of the enforcement was carried out by all-female morality police, known as the al-Khansaa Brigade, who were permitted to carry AK47s, drive, and arrest and torture women who did not conform.
 Vale describes them as the enforcers of a "warped sense of Islamist feminism".

 Even for a group as keen to emphasise its barbarism as Isis, Vale says the execution of women was rarely publicly promoted – which is not to say it did not take place.
-A recent discovery of mass graves in former Isis territory near Mosul contains the bodies of beheaded women
+A recent discovery of mass graves in former Isis territory near Mosul contains the bodies of beheaded women.

-Everything about the role of a bride, according to Vale's research, was to support their husband in jihad – with propaganda even suggesting the right recipes for meat stews and pancakes to fuel success on the battlefield.
+Everything about the role of a bride, according to Vale's research, was to support their husband in jihad.
+Propaganda even suggested the right recipes for meat stews and pancakes to fuel success on the battlefield.
 Male fighters would receive a monthly salary depending on their set-up, at one stage receiving $50 for each wife (they were allowed up to four), $35 for each child under 15 and $50 for each sex slave.
 While the official mourning period for a widow was three months, over time, as the group has grown more desperate for recruits, women who have lost their husbands have been forced to remarry almost immediately afterwards.

 Listen to Begum's matter-of-fact descriptions of caliphate life and you glean a sense of the weight of this propaganda to persuade women they were serving some divine cause.

 Bloom believes she is experiencing "cognitive dissonance – an inability to realise travelling to Syria was a fundamental mistake" – and says this makes her an especially precarious candidate for reintegration to Britain.
-Vale remains more hopeful, however, that with specialist support Begum may one day be able to realise the horrors the Islamic State inflicted on others, and herself
+Vale remains more hopeful, however, that with specialist support, Begum may one day be able to realise the horrors the Islamic State inflicted on others, and herself.

 For now, though, she speaks coldly and without remorse; as its servant.